andymeneely/project-timber-wolf/rules/RULES.md

 ## Actions & Sub-Actions

 Skills and Characters allow you to take Actions.
 Most Actions are a grouping of Sub-Actions with a name (e.g. Punch 👊➜🔊🔊).
+All sub-actions are optional, except for Noise and Alert.
 The Sub-Actions are:

 * ➜ is  **Move** to an adjacent, planned, not locked tile
 * 🔓 is **Unlock** 1 locked, adjacent tile